-The Company also made significant progress on its business development and partnership collaboration efforts.
-In October 2018, the Company entered into a License Agreement ("Janssen License Agreement") and a Research Collaboration and Option Agreement ("Janssen Collaboration Agreement" with Janssen Pharmaceuticals, Inc. ("Janssen") part of the Janssen Pharmaceutical Companies of Johnson & Johnson.
+The Company also made significant progress on the business development front.
+In October 2018, the Company entered into a License Agreement ("Janssen License Agreement") and a Research Collaboration and Option Agreement ("Janssen Collaboration Agreement") with Janssen Pharmaceuticals, Inc. ("Janssen") part of the Janssen Pharmaceutical Companies of Johnson & Johnson.
 The Company also entered into a Stock Purchase Agreement ("JJDC Stock Purchase Agreement") with Johnson & Johnson Innovation-JJDC, Inc. ("JJDC"), a New Jersey corporation.
-Under the Janssen License Agreement, Janssen has received a worldwide, exclusive license to the Company's ARO-HBV program, the Company's third-generation subcutaneously administered RNAi therapeutic candidate being developed as a potentially curative therapy for patients with chronic hepatitis B virus infection.
-Beyond the Company's ongoing Phase 1 / 2 study of ARO-HBV, Janssen will be wholly responsible for clinical development and commercialization.
+Under the Janssen License Agreement, Janssen has received a worldwide, exclusive license to the Company's JNJ-3989 (ARO-HBV) program, the Company's third-generation subcutaneously administered RNAi therapeutic candidate being developed as a potentially curative therapy for patients with chronic hepatitis B virus infection.
+Beyond the Company's ongoing Phase 1 / 2 study of JNJ-3989 (ARO-HBV), Janssen will be wholly responsible for clinical development and commercialization.
 Under the Janssen Collaboration Agreement, Janssen will be able to select three new targets against which Arrowhead will develop clinical candidates.
 These candidates are subject to certain restrictions and will not include candidates in the Company's current pipeline.
 The Company will perform discovery, optimization and preclinical development, entirely funded by Janssen, sufficient to allow the filing of a U.S. Investigational New Drug application or equivalent, at which time Janssen will have the option to take an exclusive license.
 If the option is exercised, Janssen will be wholly responsible for clinical development and commercialization.
 Under the JJDC Stock Purchase Agreement, in October 2018 the Company sold 3,260,869 shares of common stock to JJDC at a price of \$23.00 per share.
 Under the terms of the agreements taken together, the Company has received \$175 million as an upfront payment, \$75 million in the form of an equity investment by JJDC in Arrowhead common stock, and may receive up to \$1.6 billion in development and sales milestones payments for the Janssen License Agreement, and up to \$1.9 billion in development and sales milestone payments for the three additional targets covered under the Janssen Collaboration Agreement.
-The Company is further eligible to receive tiered royalties up to mid teens under the license agreement and up to low teens under the collaboration and option agreement on product sales.
+The Company is further eligible to receive tiered royalties up to mid teens under the Janssen License Agreement and up to low teens under the Janssen Collaboration Agreement on product sales.
+In April 2019, the Company earned a \$25 million milestone payment from Janssen following the initiation of dosing in a new triple combination cohort (cohort 12) in the Company's ongoing Phase 1 / 2 study of JNJ-3989 (ARO-HBV).
+In August 2019, the Company earned an additional \$25 million milestone payment from Janssen following the initiation of dosing in its phase 2b study of JNJ-3989 (ARO-HBV).
+The revenue recognition for these milestone payments and the Janssen License Agreement and the Janssen Collaboration Agreement are discussed further in Note 2 below.